tllang2/terraform/ecs-nginx/README.md

 ### Clean up
 1. Destroy all the resources via `terraform destroy` command.
-2. Delete the s3 bucket, Dynamo DB table if no longer in use.
+2. Delete the s3 bucket, Dynamo DB table and IAM user if no longer in use.